Privacy Policy

 https://www.annualcreditreport.com.

-16. Your Rights and Choices
+17. Your Choices

-Financial Recovery Services offers you certain choices in connection with the personal data it collects from you, including:
+FRS offers you certain choices in connection with the personal data it collects from you, including:

 Your FRS Account: You may review, update and correct your contact information, including your telephone number and email address, after logging in to the website, or by calling our office.